Traumatic Brain Injury: Symptoms, Diagnosis and Treatment

 Severe TBI

-Depending on the injury, a severe TBI could impact speech, sensory, vision and cognitive deficits including difficulties with attention, memory, concentration, and impulsiveness.
+A severe TBI could impact speech, sensory, vision and cognitive functions and could lead to difficulties with attention, memory, concentration and impulse control.

 Initial Diagnosis and Treatment of TBI

-DOD has implemented an exposure screening program for all service members returning from theater.
-Exposures to events that carry a risk of TBI will trigger further evaluation by the screening health care provider and possibly yield a referral to a specialist.
+The DOD has an exposure screening program for service members returning from theater.
+Exposures to events that carry a risk of TBI will trigger further evaluation and possibly yield a referral to a specialist.
 This will complement the VA screening program.

 Rehabilitation of TBI Patients